HTTP

 TL;DR: If you are starting out: always use HTTPS, keep certificates valid, and redirect HTTP to HTTPS with a single 301 hop.
 For modern browser traffic, prefer HTTP/2.

-HTTPS is not a “nice to have” anymore.
-It is the baseline for trust, browser compatibility, and operational safety on the modern web.
+HTTPS is not optional infrastructure polish anymore.
+It is the baseline for trust, browser compatibility, cookie safety, and a large part of what makes modern web features available at all.

 Start Here (Fresh Grads)